anchann/cycle/README.md

 # Cycle 🚲

-Cycle through the .ts, .html, and .scss files of your component.
+Cycle through the .ts, .html, and .scss files of a component.

 ## Features